StasVino/github-finder/README.md

-This Github Finder was made as a class project from Brad Traversy lesson at https://www.udemy.com/course/react-front-to-back-2022/
+This Github Finder app was made as a class project from Brad Traversy lesson at https://www.udemy.com/course/react-front-to-back-2022/